sherdwhite/book_trader/README.md

-# VoltronFlamingo
+# Book Trader
-Below you will find basic setup and deployment instructions for the voltronflamingo project.
+Below you will find basic setup and deployment instructions for the book trader project.

-## The Python/Django Tasks
-1. Build an endpoint for creating user ratings on books
-2. Add an average_rating field that comes back from GET requests on books (both list and detail endpoints are fine)

-## The Javascript/React Tasks (optional)
-Many of our backend services have a corresponding frontend component.
-If you have time and the inclination to demonstrate your abilities with with frontend applications below are some tasks you may choose to perform:

-1. Update the BookItem component to enable a user to rate a book.
-2. Create a component that displays publishers.

 ## Setup